salinpaul94/60_DAY_PLAN_FOR_CROSS_PALTFORM_DEVELOPMENT/prompts used to generate this schedule/prompts.md

 split week 1 studying so that each day has 20 tasks to complete and each task should have 2 online resources to read and practice

-for day 1 for each task give me 2 examples to practice, 2 paragraphs explaining each task, 2 paragraph explaining each example, also give me the code that i should use to practice and give the expected output
+split day 1 studying to 20 tasks to complete, for each task give me 2 paragraphs explaining the topic, 2 online resources to refer, 2 examples to practice, 2 paragraph explaining each example, 2 online resources to refer, also give me the code that i should use to practice and give the expected output

+split day 2 studying to 20 tasks to complete, for each task give me 2 paragraphs explaining the topic, 2 online resources to refer, 2 examples to practice, 2 paragraph explaining each example, 2 online resources to refer, also give me the code that i should use to practice and give the expected output